 AIP_CHECKPOINT_DIR: a Cloud Storage URI of a directory intended for saving checkpoints.

 AIP_TENSORBOARD_LOG_DIR: a Cloud Storage URI of a directory intended for saving TensorBoard logs.
-See Using Vertex TensorBoard with custom training.
+See Using Vertex AI TensorBoard with custom training.

 The values of these environment variables differ slightly depending on whether